 Larry Bamburg (b.
 1974, Houston.
 Lives and works in Marfa, Texas) uses natural materials to create process-based works that often vacillate between living and dead, natural and manmade.
 For Mutations, Bamburg erects a motion-activated wildlife camera 30 feet in the air to capture studio quality images of birds.
 The process of making the contraption reflects the web of influences that shaped the High Line itself—institutional and engineering constraints, aesthetic compromises, and seemingly natural habitats—in an attempt to make a straightforward representation of nature.

 Alisa Baremboym (b.
 1982, Moscow, Soviet Union.
-Lives and works in New York) currently works with unglazed fired clay, acrylic and steel to explore the porous relationship between our physical bodies and the consequences of production and consumption in today’s world.
-For the High Line, Baremboym creates a seating sculpture that distorts viewers’ perceptions of the world around them.
+Lives and works in New York) works currently using unglazed fired clay, acrylic and steel to explore the porous relationship between our physical bodies and the consequences of production and consumption in today’s world.
+For the High Line, Baremboym creates a seating sculpture that distorts a viewer’s singular perception of the world around them and expands how the materiality of our physical world influences our corporeality.

 Sascha Braunig (b.
 1983, Qualicum Beach, British Columbia, Canada.
 Lives and works in New York) is known for her highly sculptural paintings of abstracted figures.
 For the High Line, Braunig presents a sculpture of two oversized shoes with sharp, elongated toes and heel spurs – weaponized footwear fit for a witch.
 Placed peeking out of the High Line’s planting beds, Braunig’s shoes appear as if they could belong to one of her fantastical painted characters, or the hallucination of a feminist fairy tale.